jaredly/jerd/docs/Roadmap.md

 - [ ] type error should be underlined, thanks

 ### GLSL Plugins
+- [ ] preserve textures when updating shaders if possible....
 - [ ] make a button to restart the timer
 - [ ] make a way to specify the size!
 - [ ] let's add "mouse button down" uniform!
 Probably a boolean I guess? or it could be an int, following https://developer.mozilla.org/en-US/docs/Web/API/MouseEvent/button.
 And then ... have like 6 or something be "nothing pressed"? or -1?